statgen/pheweb/wdl/EVENTS.md

   *Notes*
   Hardcoded gene file names are quite fragile, moving gene file to be read from config could be beneficial.
 And/or allowing the filename to reflect the file version.
   Error propagation with more information in https://github.com/FINNGEN/pheweb/blob/master/pheweb/serve/server.py#L372-L412 could help initial investigation.

+## Search autocomplete not working

+  *incident*
+  Search bar autocomplete did not work.
+Investigation revealed that files were copied to pheweb-folder/generated-by-pheweb/resources and pheweb-folder/generated-by-pheweb/sites, whereas pheweb looked for them in pheweb-folder/resources and pheweb-folder/sites.